OJB-Quantum/Linguistics-of-Science/README.md

 # Linguistics-of-Science
 Unspoken requirements for communicating in the sciences.
 This list of criteria has been compiled over a number of years by Onri Jay Benally on a private cloud database.
-The inspiration for this public repository comes from the use of a platform called Google Keep (https://keep.google.com).
+The inspiration for this public repository comes from the use of a platform called Google Keep (https://keep.google.com), where ideas and thoughts are recorded.
 _________________________________________________________________________________________________________________________________________________________________________
 It is similar to the use of Google Docs or Google Sheets in that you can find it on the upper right corner of the Google homepage.
 _________________________________________________________________________________________________________________________________________________________________________